 WHAT IS MONTANA BIKE ODYSSEY?

 The route has 755 miles of paved roads.
-Some sections will have moderate traffic, others are rarely traveled single lane mountain roads.
+Some short sections will have moderate traffic, others are rarely traveled single lane mountain roads.

 There are 970 miles of gravel and dirt roads.
 These roads range from well maintained "hero gravel" to unmaintained dirt roads that could become P.R.E.M (Potentially Race Ending Mud) during long periods of rain or melting snow.